process-engine/documentation/quick-start/hands-on.md

 Let's start with the all time classic example `Hello World`.

-We want to execute BPMN diagram with a single user task.
+We want to execute a BPMN diagram with a single user task, that will look like this:

 <img src="images/hello-world.svg" width="100%" />